What is Operating Margin?

 The operating profit margin for all three companies comes out to 20.0%, but as we can see from the expenses “below the line”, the companies have made different financing decisions, as implied by the different interest expense amounts.

-The effects of the differences in financing as well as the different tax rates are not incorporated into the operating margin metric, which allows EBIT to be among the most widely used profitability measures for comparison purposes.
+The effects of the differences in financing and the different tax rates are not incorporated into the operating margin metric, which allows EBIT to be among the most widely used profitability measures to perform a comparative analysis.